mit-racecar/racecar_docker/README.md

 Alternatively use a joystick to drive the car as described below.

 ## Additional Docker Options

+### Running on a specific car

+By default the image is set up to use ROS locally.
+If you want to connect the image to another `rosmaster` (e.g. a racecar) you need to change some ROS variables.
+You can do this automatically by running:

+    sudo docker run -ti --net=host racecar/racecar CAR_NUMBER

+This sets the correct `ROS_IP`, `ROS_MASTER_URI`, and `/etc/hosts` variables, assuming that the car's IP is `192.168.1.CAR_NUMBER`.
+When you launch `rviz` it will display topics published on the racecar.
+Note that this won't work on macOS due to the networking issues described above.

+You will also be able to `ssh` into the racecar from within the docker image by typing:

+    ssh racecar@racecar

 ### Mounting a local drive